 Red Light Therapy and Inflammation: Inflammation can wreak havoc on skin health and appearance.
 In addition to supporting cellular health, red light therapy, combined with a healthy lifestyle, has been shown to have a positive impact on inflammation.

 Dr. Michael Hamblin of Harvard Medical School is a leading light therapy researcher.
 Dr. Hamblin has written about how red light therapy has the potential to reduce oxidative stress, and increase blood flow to damaged & inflamed tissues.
 This can help skin tissue regenerate and heal faster, reducing inflammation and improving bodily balance.
 [6,7]

 Want to learn more about how inflammation works and why it matters for your skin health?
 Check out this article about light and inflammation.

 Why Use Red Light Therapy for Full-Body Skin Health?

 A decade ago, red light therapy was mostly used in high-end salons and spas for skin treatments.
 Thanks to innovations in LED technology, red light therapy is now accessible to just about anyone.
-The skincare community has taken notice; many of the world’s leading skin experts trust red light therapy as an integral part of their skincare routine.
+The skincare community has taken notice of the numerous benefits of using red light therapy for skin health.
+Many of the world’s leading skin experts trust red light therapy as an integral part of their skincare routine.